Relationship Advice If You Have HIV or AIDS

 • Attending medical reviews

-• Practising safe-sex to prevent transmission of HIV
+• Practicing safe sex to prevent transmission of Human Immunodeficiency Virus

-• Realising that life may be short and enjoying each moment together
+• Realizing that life may be short and enjoying each moment together

-• Joining a HIV-Relationship support group if it will help
+• Joining an HIV-Relationship Advice support group will help

 Over To You